hetsevalia/Fitness-Tracker/README.md

 generateTableName(String category, User user):

 Description: Generates the name of the database table based on the category and user information.
 It follows a specific naming convention to ensure that each user's data is stored in a separate table.

+- YouTubeApiService

+Description: Provides functionality to search for exercise videos on YouTube using the YouTube Data API.

+Methods:

+searchExerciseVideos(queryTerm): Searches for exercise videos on YouTube based on the provided query term and prints the URLs of the top 5 search results.

+- DatabaseException

+Description: Represents an exception thrown when there is a problem accessing the database.

+- InvalidNumericValueException

+Description: Represents an exception thrown when an invalid numeric value is encountered.

+- InvalidTextValueException

+Description: Represents an exception thrown when an invalid text value is encountered.

+-UserAlreadyExistsException

+Description: Represents an exception thrown when attempting to add a user that already exists in the database.

+- DietActivity

+Description: Represents a diet-related activity for tracking food consumption.

+- ExerciseActivity

+Description: Represents an exercise-related activity for tracking physical exercises.

+- FitnessActivity

+Description: Represents a generic fitness activity.

+- MentalHealthActivity

+Description: Represents a mental health-related activity for tracking emotions and sleep duration.

+- StepActivity

+Description: Represents a step-related activity for tracking daily steps.
+- WaterIntakeActivity

+Description: Represents a water intake-related activity for tracking daily water consumption.